maalg21/visualizeGO/README.md

 It is observed that within this cluster, metabolic pathways are present, all of which are related to lipid transport.

+This function also allows you to select several clusters and visualize them in the same plot.

 ### Comparing GO-term lists
 Finally, in order to be able to compare two lists of GO-terms